donbignose/flowtime.nvim/README.md

 ## 🚀 Usage

-- `:FlowTimeStart`: Starts the work timer. 🟢
+- `:FlowtimeStart`: Starts the work timer. 🟢
-- `:FlowTimeStop`: Stops the work timer and starts the break timer. 🔴
+- `:FlowtimeBreak`: Stops the work timer and starts the break timer. 🔴
-- `:FlowTimeStartBreak`: Starts the break timer manually. 🌙
+- `:FlowtimeStop`: Starts the break timer manually. 🌙

 ### Integrate with Lualine